-The province of Trapani extends out in the western part of the region, between the Tyrrhenian Sea and the Canal of Sicily.
+The Province of Trapani juts out into the sea from Sicily's west, between the Tyrrhenian Sea and the Canal of Sicily.

-This enchanting land is composed of marvellous coasts alternated by steep cliffs and endless beaches.
+This enchanting land is composed of marvelous coasts that alternate with steep cliffs and endless beaches.

-The archeological remains and the small villages where the most authentic traditions are still part of daily life, make the province of Trapani a very attractive tourist destination.
+The archaeological remains and the small villages where the most authentic traditions are still part of daily life make the Province a very attractive tourist destination.

-The Trapani coast, one of the most impressive in Italy, comprises very valuable naturalistic spots such as the Gulf of Castellamare with its seafront full of cliffs and stacks alternating with beautiful beaches.
+The Trapani Coast, one of the most impressive in Italy, comprises very valuable naturalistic spots, particularly the Gulf of Castellamare, with its seafront full of cliffs and stacks alternating with beautiful beaches.

-Scopello is particularly renowned for its stacks and for its transparent sea.
+Scopello is particularly renowned for its sea stacks and for its transparent sea.

-Part of this enchanting scenary is San Vito Lo Capo, with its white beaches and waters of the most brilliant hues.
+Part of this enchanting scenery is San Vito Lo Capo, with its white beaches and waters of the most brilliant hues.

-The province encloses an extraordinary natural heritage, starting with the renowned Egadi Islands and the splendid volcanic isle of Pantelleria, true and proper oases to be discovered.
+The Trapanese province encloses an extraordinary natural heritage, starting with the renowned Egadi Islands and the splendid volcanic Isle of Pantelleria, genuine oases that should not go undiscovered.

-There are innumerable protected areas such as the Zingaro Natural Reserve, which stretches out along the coast and reefs, inlets and marine cliffs a sheer drop to the blue sea, covered by thick Mediterranean shrubs.
+Innumerable protected areas such as the Zingaro Natural Reserve, which stretches out along the coast and reefs, inlets and marine cliffs a sheer drop to the blue sea, covered by thick Mediterranean scrub.

-The province is particularly renowned for the extraordinary cultural heritage spread all over its territory, from the archeological area of Segesta, located in the coastal hinterland to Selinunte, Erice and the island of Mothia.
+Trapani Province is particularly renowned for the extraordinary cultural heritage spread all over its territory, from the archaeological area of Segesta, located in the coastal hinterland, to Selinunte, Erice and the Island of Mothia.

-The city of Trapani presents an historical centre and several splendid monuments dating to different epochs, a unique and fascinating collection.
+The City of Trapani boasts its historic center and several splendid monuments dating to different epochs, a unique and fascinating collection.

-This corner of Sicily is special for its traditions, passed down through the centuries, always reserving new surprises for its visitors.
+This corner of Sicily is special for its traditions, passed down through the centuries and always reserving new surprises for its visitors.

-Not to miss: the Pepoli Regional Museum, which paints the evolution of Trapani’s artistic heritage from ancient times to today.
+Not to miss is the Pepoli Regional Museum, which paints the evolution of Trapani’s artistic heritage from ancient times to today.

-The Cathedral, adorned by an amazing Gothic portal, is something you must not miss, along with the A. Cordici Civic Museum containing archaeological finds and paintings from the 18th Century.
+The Cathedral, adorned by an amazing Gothic portal, is something visitors should make a point to take in, along with the A. Cordici Civic Museum that contains archaeological finds and paintings from the 18th Century.

-The province is especially renowned for the important signs of old civilizations, among which is the Segesta archaeological area dominated from above by a majestic Doric temple.
+Trapani Province is especially renowned for the important signs of old civilizations, among which is the Segesta archaeological area, dominated from above by a majestic Doric temple.

 Besides traces of fortified doors and perimeter walls, you can admire the magnificent Greek theatre and the remains of a sanctuary.

-Selinunte is one of the most representative sites of Classical Civilization, located in a very charming spot within the reserve of the Belice River.
+Selinunte is one of the most representative sites of Classical Civilization, located in a very charming spot within the reserve of the River Belice Nature Reserve.

 Here you will see the ruins of the colossal Greek temples looming over the territory, the acropolis and the remains of houses and of a perimeter wall.

-The small isle of Mothia, meanwhile, is one of the most important Phoenician settlements where a great number of ruins are still visible, like the necropolis with the Tophet and the Whitaker Archaeological Museum.
+The small isle of Mothia, meanwhile, is one of the most important Phoenician settlements with a great number of ruins are visible, specifically the necropolis with the Tophet and the Whitaker Archaeological Museum.

 A popular marine attraction in Trapani Province are the Egadi Islands, three pearls wedged into the Mediterranean’s blue waters, where nature is still wild, and both beaches and sea are extraordinarily clean.

-Favignana, Levanzo and Maréttimo offer unique landscapes.
-Important archaeological finds on the seabed date back to the Punic and Roman periods.
+Favignana, Levanzo and Maréttimo offer unique landscapes, and important archaeological finds on the seabed date back to the Punic and Roman periods.

 The volcanic island of Pantelleria is the largest of the islands surrounding Sicily, and is famous for its landscapes of contrasting black lavic stone and green vegetation.

-Another important city is Marsala, famous for its wine and as the site where Garibaldi landed, as well as for its archaeological remains from the Carthaginian and Roman epochs - now exhibited in the Baglio Anselmi Archaeological Museum.
+Another important city is Marsala, famous for its wine and for being the site where Garibaldi landed; it also boasts excellent archaeological remains from the Carthaginian and Roman epochs - now exhibited in the Baglio Anselmi Archaeological Museum.

 The Arazzi Museum preserves a spectacular collection of Flemish tapestries from the 16th Century.